Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Delivery liability can fall to the restaurant.
+• Delivery liability can fall to the restaurant as the employer.

-• Hired and non-owned auto addresses the gap.
+• Hired and non-owned auto is designed to address that gap.

 The Vantage Point